freedoka/simplecolorpicker/README.md

 3. For convenience you can compile with the icon I added here (or use your own): pyinstaller --onefile --noconsole --icon=simplecolorpickericon.ico simplecolorpicker.py

-Whenever you run your exe you will see the color tooltip next to your mouse.

 If you like this leave a comment here.